 New paintings are added top left in The Gallery’s display of four lines of four thumbnail images; so images which have been displayed longest drop off the right hand end of the lowest rung of the display.
 A record of ‘disappeared’ paintings, including their descriptive texts, is put into Commentary at the time of their departure.

 The Commentary section, basically text, also includes photographs of other paintings, some during the course of their development, and of places and things relevant to what I can grandly call my ‘artistic life’ (as distinct from the others that I live) e.g. notes on an art exhibition I have visited.

 A click on a thumbnail image in The Gallery will bring up a full page image, with an optional text below it if you want a painter’s view of what he thinks he has painted.
-But please look with your eyes before you read my words: your view, literally, is what matters.
+But please look with your own eyes first for it is your view that matters.

 All the paintings illustrated are of course available to purchase, except those otherwise indicated e.g. SOLD, NFS.
 Please contact me via ‘Send me an email’ below if you have an enquiry. – PJF